RodMarsh/shinyWindowVariance/README.md

 1. Set the **Rolling Window** to **5 years** (high variability).
 2. Click **Ghost Current View**.
 A dashed line will freeze this "high noise" state.
 3. Move the **Rolling Window** to **30 years**.
 4. **Compare:** Observe how the solid lines (30-year) narrow and pull apart compared to the ghosted lines (5-year).
-The jump in the stress score quantifies exactly how much of the "impact" was previously hidden by noise.
+The jump in the stress score shows the emergence of the signal from noise.

 ## Technical implementation